Mercerenies/latitude/spec/i_syntax_and_semantics/ch2_lexical.md

 must be a normal character and the remaining characters must be either normal or semi-special.

+There are two types of identifiers: standard identifiers and operator identifiers.
+For the most part, they are equivalent.
+However, operator identifiers will always expect argument lists when called as methods.
+An operator identifier is one that consists only of the following characters:

+    ! @ # % ^ * - + / < = > ? \ | ~

+Any identifier which is not an operator identifier is a standard identifier.

 Note that an identifier ending with an equal-sign (`=`) is often called an assignment identifier, as there is a special syntax which invokes methods with these names in a convenient way.